 How can we identify when we’ve stopped listening?
 And how can we recover quickly?

 - When you watch your phone or computer screen for notices of new email, texts or social media posts.
-While this may seem obvious, we all allow this to happen, whether we are sitting at a desktop computer or have our phone beside us in a meeting.
+While this may seem obvious, we all allow this to happen, whether sitting at a desktop computer or with our phone beside us in a meeting.
 Each time you look at these notices and acknowledge them, you have stopped hearing the person who is speaking to you.
 Solution: Turn off your screens when in conversation, or at least look away from them and focus your attention on the person speaking.

 - When you search for something on your computer, your desk or in your briefcase.
 This happens to all of us – we start a conversation and then realize there’s something we need, something not right in front of us, and we have to start searching.
 While you are looking for it, you will not be able to also listen.
 Solution: Say something like “I really do want to find this before we continue our discussion.
 Give me a moment as I’m confident I can find it quickly.”